 - Preservation Brief 17—Architectural Character: Identifying the Visual Aspects of Historic Buildings as an Aid to Preserving Their Character

-- The Walk Through—Identifying the Visual Character of Historic Buildings
+- Walk Through Historic Buildings—Learn to Identify the Visual Character of a Historic Building

 - The Good Guides—A group of websites developed by the National Park Service to help people new to the preservation field understand how to care for historic buildings.